pbougie/aws-static-site/README.md

 Deploy to Lambda@Edge and link to CloudFront distribution.

+### Security Headers

+Adds various security headers to the HTTP response.

+Create a new function:

+- Function name: `cloudfront-security-headers`
+- Runtime: `Node.js`
+- Execution role: **Use existing role** `cloudfront-lambda@edge-role`

+Add the code from **[cloudfront-security-headers.js](cloudfront-security-headers.js)** and deploy.

+Add a **CloudFront** trigger:

+- Distribution: select the distribution ID
+- CloudFront event: `Viewer Response`

+Deploy to Lambda@Edge and link to CloudFront distribution.

 ### Accept-Language (optional)

 Redirects root path to `/fr/` if `Accept-Language` starts with `fr`.
 Otherwise it redirects to `/en/`.